 Also, it’s a great idea to give yourself a timeframe for how long you expect to use this type of budget.
 Remember, a bare bones budget is simply a temporary measure; once you’re out of your money-tight situation, you’ll have to reevaluate your spending.

-Everyone's budget will look different because cutting expenses to the bone looks a little different for everyone.
+Everyone’s budget will look different because cutting down on spending looks a little different for everyone.

 Of course, there are some general rules of thumb to follow.
-The following expenses are usually non-negotiable.
+The following payments are usually necessary costs.
+They are non-negotiable.

 - Property taxes